-A preliminary issue that must be considered is whether or not the third-party business should be given notice of the access to information request.
-The notice serves two purposes: to provide the public body or municipality with information that may assist in determining whether the requirements of s.
+Another issue that must be considered is whether or not the third party business should be given notice of the access to information request.
+The notice serves two purposes: to provide the university with information that may assist in determining whether the requirements of s.
 21 of FOIPOP are met and to determine if the third party is willing to consent to the disclosure of the information.
-See page 47 for a discussion of how to give third party notice.
+See page 29 for a discussion of how to give third party notice.